alibaba/async_simple/README.md

 ninja
 ```

+If std module is available, we can define `-DSTD_MODULE_AVAILABLE=ON` when configuring cmake to use std modules provided by vendors.

 **Note** that the `async_simple` module in the main branch is actually a named module's wrapper for headers for compatibility.
 We can find the practical usage of C++20 Modules in https://github.com/alibaba/async_simple/tree/CXX20Modules, which contains the support for xmake and cmake as well.

 # Questions